dalesnail/themite/README.md

 </div>

 # Update
-Updated this to work with URXVT.
-This is a trial for now, but it seems to be working as it should.
-Only difference from termite being you have to restart after setting the theme.

-If you only have one or the other installed, it should run the appropriate script for the installed program.

-In the unlikely event both are installed it will prompt you to choose which one to change.
+Will be updating this to work with xst.
+Should be an easy adaptation to make, since xst isset up to use your .Xresources file.

 -----------------------------------------------

+# Install

-- Git clone or copy into '~/.config/'.
+- Git clone this repo to ~/.config

-- Run with 'python ~/.config/themite/themite.py'.

-- Make a bash alias for this, pretty annoying to type in otherwise.
+- cd ~/.config/themite

+- sudo setup.py

 __Important__

-- Make sure your themes for termite are stored in ~/.config/themite/themes/termite/, __WILL NOT__ work in other termite config locations unless you edit the python script.
+- Make sure your termite config is stored at "/.config/termite/config", and your themes are stored in ~/.config/themite/themes/"Whatever terminal you use", __WILL NOT__ work in other config locations unless you edit the python script.
+I am working to make this more universal, but for now stick with this format.

 - I have set it up recently to be able to replace only colors with theme swaps, to keep fonts and other non color elements constant.
-But note, for URXVT color blocks in both config and themes need to begin with "! special" and end with "! end-colors".
+But note, for URXVT color blocks in both Xresources and themes need to begin with "! special" and end with "! end-colors".
+In termite your color block should begin with "[colors]"

 - Theme files names should be formatted as "config.themename" for termite, and ".Xresources.themename" for URXVT